 - A Bayeux API, or a streaming API that provides data to users in real time, is used for both client-side and server-side configuration.

 The pre-built integrations in Salesforce AppExchange already have the appropriate API.
 For example, if you’re integrating a push notification app with Salesforce, it will use the Bayeux protocol.

 Salesforce data integration examples

-One of the big reasons to explore Salesforce integrations and the AppExchange is to integrate your data.
-There are a lot of options to move data between different systems as well as collect data from outside sources.
-Here are a few examples of Salesforce data integration.
+One of the big reasons to explore Salesforce integrations and AppExchange is to integrate your data.
+AppExchange features many solutions for moving data between different systems, as well as for collecting data from outside sources.

-JotForm offers a built-in connector to Salesforce so you can map JotForm fields to Salesforce fields.
-You can build lead capture forms, then route the form data into Salesforce and send it to the appropriate sales team members, without doing any manual data entry.
+Jotform offers a built-in connector to Salesforce so you can map Jotform fields to Salesforce fields.
+It’s also available in Salesforce AppExchange (more on this below).
+You can build any type of Salesforce forms with Jotform, including web-to-lead forms and all the other forms to capture leads, then route the form data into your CRM account and send it to the appropriate sales team members, without doing any manual data entry.

 Dataloader.io is another Salesforce data integration tool.
 It lets you import and export data to and from Salesforce using MuleSoft APIs.
 Tools like this let you migrate your data to Salesforce or export it for manual reporting purposes.

-For companies that want to create automatic workflows and move data between Salesforce and other apps, Zapier offers prebuilt data integrations.
-You could create an integration between Salesforce and Asana with Zapier to automatically create tasks for teams, or integrate Salesforce with Freshbooks to send invoices.
+For companies that want to create automatic workflows and move data between Salesforce and other apps, Zapier offers pre-built data integrations.
+With this, you can create an integration between Salesforce and Asana with Zapier to automatically create tasks for teams or integrate Salesforce with FreshBooks to send invoices.

 For e-commerce companies, the eShopSync for WooCommerce integration transfers data between WooCommerce and Salesforce and allows for real-time data synchronization.